The Southern Lights from Queenstown

-In March last year, an epic storm hit the South Island and caused quite a stir.
+In the last few weeks, epic storms and unusual weather patterns have hit the South Island and caused quite a stir.
 No, we’re not talking about torrential rain and wild winds.
-This storm took place in the dark skies above the Southern Hemisphere, yet it was only visible from a few locations.
-It was a solar storm, one of the strongest geomagnetic storm events to be seen in the south in many years.
-It was a spectacular display of the Aurora Australia, also known as the Southern Lights.
+We're talking about storms that have taken place in the dark skies above the Southern Hemisphere, visible to us on the ground from a few locations around Queenstown.
+Solar storms, intense geomagnetic storm events, have occurred in the south of the South Island over the last few weeks, delivering a spectacular display of the Aurora Australia, also known as the Southern Lights.

 The Southern Hemisphere's Aurora Australis